fabaff/alpine-ansible/README.md

 └── vars ------ Storage files for variables
 ```

+## Warning
+*Think first* before you implement stuff from this repository.
+Consider the
+playbooks in this repository as a show case.
+Somethings doesn't make sense, are
+nasty hacks, or easier to do with another approach.

 ## Licensing

 Examples and modules should be licensed GPLv3 per the rest of Ansible, to